jakemcc/jakemccrary.com/source/_posts/2014-09-01-book-review-haskell-data-analysis-cookbook.markdown

 but does point you toward libraries for various tasks and shows a short example of using them.

-A common  critic I have of most blog posts and examples in books can be applied to this book.
+A common critic I have of most code examples applies to this book.
 Most examples do not do qualified imports of namespaces or selective imports of functions from namespaces.
 This is especially useful when your examples might be read by people who are not be familiar with the languages standard libraries.
 Reading code and immediately knowing where a function comes from is incredibly useful to understanding.

 The code for this book is available on [GitHub](https://github.com/BinRoot/Haskell-Data-Analysis-Cookbook).